spatel-cybersecurity/Elk-Deployment/README.md

    Answer: FileBeat collects all the login attempt irrespective of successfull or unsuccessful.
 Help to track user logon events

            MetricBeat collect the data from you systems and services.
-Example  CPU usage to memory engaged, even metricbeat send sytem and services statisticsexplain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Example  CPU usage to memory engaged, even metricbeat send sytem and services statistics

 ### Using the Playbook